This 2001 Corniche is one of only 67 models ever produced. It is also one of the two cars that served as the inspiration for The JBS Collection.

-Jack Smith, Jr. purchased this car as a part of a duo from an estate and became infatuated.
+Jack Smith, Jr., purchased this car as a part of a pair from an estate and became infatuated.
 The rest, excuse the expression, is history.

-At almost 7,000 pounds, this car was built to be a comfortable convertible instead of a flashy muscle car.
-And with an interior that pulls out all the stops, this Corniche is tailored to make it the most comfortable ride possible.
+At almost 7,000 pounds, this car was conceived as a comfortable convertible rather than a flashy muscle car.
+And with an interior that pulls out all the stops, the Corniche is tailored to provide the most comfortable ride possible.

-As for the engine, this 2001 Rolls-Royce Corniche houses a 6.75-liter turbocharged V8 capable of reaching 135 mph while sacrificing none of the striking elegance that is synonymous with the name Rolls-Royce.
-It also boasts a 0-60 speed of 8 seconds and provides 544 lb. ft. of torque.
+This vehicle houses a 6.75-liter, turbocharged V8 capable of reaching 135 mph while sacrificing none of the striking elegance synonymous with the name Rolls-Royce.
+It also boasts a 0-60 speed of 8 seconds and provides 544 foot-pounds of torque.

 All Corniches were completely hand-built to carry the refinement and comfort that Rolls-Royce is known for, including an interior that spared no expense.

 The Corniche was Rolls-Royce’s flagship car and, in 2001, was the most expensive vehicle they offered with a price of $359,900.